Roll Forming Blog

 Let’s start with cargo trailers and delivery trucks.
 Every type of roll formed channel can be used to build the interior framing/skeleton for the cabs on these things.
 Also, you’re likely to see some stainless steel trim on the exterior of high-end trailers.
 The same goes for 18-wheelers, but those also have giant wheel fenders, which are made with a very specific type of roll form machine.

---Why roll forming?
-Hat and box channels make sturdy, lightweight frames, some parts are finish-critical, fenders are very wide
+Hat and box channels make sturdy, lightweight frames, some parts are finish-critical, and fenders are very wide.

 Ever think about the millions of miles of guard rail that exist on this planet?
-We understand if you haven’t.
-Much like wheel fenders, roll form companies with dedicated machines produce guard rails at incredible speeds, making them dirt-cheap and as abundant as … dirt?
+Much like wheel fenders, roll form companies with dedicated machines produce guard rails at incredible speeds, making them extremely low cost and abundant.

-Lastly, the same existential question applies to road sign posts.
-You know the ones ... the hat channels with the holes down the center?
+Lastly, the same existential question applies to road signposts.
 While they can be cold-formed, these posts are most commonly made via “hot” roll forming.
-As in, steel rails are heated to 2300°F before passing through the roll dies.
-Yikes!
+In this metal forming process, steel rails are heated to 2300°F before passing through the roll dies.

 In the examples above, custom roll formed shapes are particularly useful due to their ability to be produced at a rapid pace while maintaining design accuracy.
 Yet it’s also ideal for parts with multi-bend profiles, or those that require high-end finishes.